annotation/text-fabric/tf/docs/about/searchusage.md

         In particular, two nodes that have both `None` for a feature `f`, count as having unequal values for `f`.
-*   `.f<g.` and `.f>g.` feature less than and greater than: the `f` value of the left node is less/greater than the `g` value of right node.
+*   `.f<g.` and `.f>g.` feature less than and greater than: the `f` value of the left node is less / greater than the `g` value of right node.
     This is only legal if both `f` and `g` are integer valued features.
     ![op](../images/Spatial/Spatial.024.png)